 I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

 Antigua and Barbuda, a twin-island nation located in the Caribbean Sea, consists of two major inhabited islands and a number of smaller islands.
-A former colony of the United Kingdom, Antigua and Barbuda gained independence in 1981 and its system of justice is based on English common law.
+A former colony of the United Kingdom, Antigua and Barbuda is an independent Commonwealth country comprising its two namesake islands and several smaller ones.
+Positioned where the Atlantic and Caribbean meet, it is known for reef-lined beaches, rainforests and resorts.
+English Harbour on Antigua is a yachting hub and the site of the historic Nelson's Dockyard marina.
+In the capital, St John's, the national museum displays indigenous and colonial artefacts.
+Antigua and Barbuda gained independence in 1981 and its system of justice is based on English common law.
 There are magistrates' courts in various parts of the country and the High Court of Justice, which deals with the more serious civil and criminal matters.
 All constitutional matters are tried in the High Court.
 The Court of Appeal is part of the Eastern Caribbean Supreme Court and is a peripatetic court, travelling from island to island to hear appeals.
 The Judicial Committee of the Privy Council in England is the final court of appeal.

 i Legislation and policy

-Immigration is regulated by the Immigration and Passport Act.
-2 The Act provides for the orderly entry and exit of persons to and from Antigua and Barbuda, whether they arrive by sea or air.
-Regulations under the Act set out the procedures to be followed, and the forms and fees to be used in the immigration process.
+Immigration is regulated by the Immigration and Passport Act.2 The Act provides for the orderly entry and exit of persons to and from Antigua and Barbuda, whether they arrive by sea or air.
+Regulations under the Act set out the procedures to be followed and the forms and fees to be used in the immigration process.
 The list of visa-exempted countries to be found in the passport and visa (exemption) orders that are issued from time to time are very important is.
 The list of countries exempted from visas include Commonwealth countries, European countries, certain countries of Latin America, and China, Japan and the United States.
-On the other hand, holders of an Antigua and Barbuda passport enjoy visa-free and visa on arrival travel to 133 countries, including the United Kingdom and the countries of the Schengen Area.
+On the other hand, holders of an Antigua and Barbuda passport enjoy visa-free and visa-on-arrival travel to 130 countries, including the United Kingdom, Russia, Bolivia, India and the countries of the Schengen Area.
 Antigua and Barbuda allows dual nationality.

 ii The immigration authorities